Get started by searching below:

 • Redness around the sore’s edges

-Several of these symptoms, including fever, drainage, and redness around the sore, are signs of infection.
-Because bedsores are open wounds, infections can easily set in, inviting bacteria into the body and causing complications in the healing process.
+Because a stage 3 decubitus ulcer is an open wound, infections can easily set in, inviting bacteria into the body and causing complications in the healing process.

 Diagnosing a Stage 3 Bedsore